volksman/pinax-notifications/README.md

 Add `pinax.notifications` to your `INSTALLED_APPS` setting:

     INSTALLED_APPS = (
-        ...
+        # other apps
         "pinax.notifications",
-        ...
     )

 Add `pinax.notifications.urls` to your project urlpatterns:

     urlpatterns = [
-        ...
+        # other urls
         url(r"^notifications/", include("pinax.notifications.urls", namespace="pinax_notifications")),
-        ...
     ]

 ### Usage

-Integrating notification support into your app is a simple three-step process:
+Integrating notification support into your app is a three-step process:

 1. create your notice types
 1. create your notice templates